abhijha910/Job-Portal-Main/README.md

     nodemon server.js
     ```

-<h2>🍰 Contribution Guidelines:</h2>

-If you wish to contribute to this project, please first read the README thoroughly.
-Familiarize yourself with the structure and components.
-Report any bugs you find by raising an issue on the project's repository.
-Wait until an issue is assigned to you before starting development.
-After completing the changes, raise a pull request (PR) for review.
+## 🍰 Contribution Guidelines

+We warmly welcome contributions to this project!
+To ensure a smooth process for everyone, here are a few guidelines to follow:

+1. **Fork the repository**: Start by forking the repository to your GitHub account.
+2. **Explore the Project**: Familiarize yourself with the project's structure and codebase.
+Read the README thoroughly and take note of any existing issues.
+3. **Report Issues**: If you find any bugs or have feature suggestions, open an issue on the repository.
+Please provide as much detail as possible to help us understand and reproduce the problem.
+4. **Get Assigned**: Before starting any work, wait until the issue is assigned to you to avoid duplicating efforts.
+5. **Branch Naming**: Create a feature branch with a meaningful name (e.g., `fix-login-bug` or `add-job-posting-feature`).
+6. **Code Quality**: Ensure that your code is well-documented and adheres to the existing code style.
+Add comments where necessary to explain complex logic.
+7. **Submit a Pull Request**: Once your changes are ready, submit a pull request (PR) and provide a detailed description of the changes.
+Make sure to reference the related issue in your PR.
+8. **Collaborate**: Engage with maintainers and other contributors.
+Be open to feedback and revise your PR as necessary.

+We’re excited to see your contributions and help grow this project together!

 <h2>💻 Built with</h2>